Office InformationAddress Sevenish Law Firm

 Please review the following information to learn more about your rights and options after a motorcycle crash.
-To discuss the specific facts of your case, don’t hesitate to contact our experienced accident lawyers.
+You can discuss the specific facts of your case and learn about working with our accident lawyers.
 Our consultations are always free and geared towards answering all of your questions.

 Damages in an Indiana Motorcycle Accident Claim

 If you have been injured through no fault of your own while riding a motorcycle in Indiana, you can generally seek to recover the following damages:

 Common Types of Damages in Motorcycle Accident Claims

 Accident victims often wonder what their personal injury cases could be worth.
 You could recover the following losses:

 - Scarring and disfigurement